srpoyer/k8s-nginx-cluster-sync/README.md

 The NGINX+ features used include `zone_sync` and `auth_jwt`.  `zone_sync` is a feature to synchronize all of the shared memory zones on each NGINX+ instance.
 It has multiple uses but in this case is used for syncing rate limit data.  `auth_jwt` is used to validate a JWT token and authenticate the client.
 Since JWT claims are converted to NGINX variables, the JWT claims can be used as a key for rate limiting so you get per-client rate limiting without having to rely on client IP, for example.

 Here is what the setup looks like:

 ![diagram](artifacts/APIGW%20Architecture.jpeg)

 NGINX+ is deployed as an API Gateway deployment.
 That deployment is exposed with a LoadBalancer service.
-The zone service is a headless service that is used to create a dynamic list of pods for zone synchronization.
+The zone service is a headless service used to create a dynamic list of pods for zone synchronization.
 There are three configmaps for this deployment.
 The "confd" configmap configures the http level loadbalancer, JWT authentication and client rate limiting.
 The "streamd" config map configures the zone synchronization and the "conf" configmap contains the JWK for validating the JWT.

-In addition to the API Gateway deployment.
-NGINX+ is also acting as the API runtime in the "nginx-app" deployment.
+In addition to the API Gateway deployment, NGINX+ is also acting as the API runtime in the "nginx-app" deployment.
 All it does is return a 200 along with a brief "success" message.

 For both deployments you will need to edit the deployment's image to point to your own, private NGINX+ docker image.